 The Hebrew University-Hadassah Braun School of Public Health and Community Medicine is proud of its overseas students who since 1970 have made the International Master of Public Health (IMPH) Program a most rewarding and successful venture.
-Nearly 900 students from over 100 countries across the globe have participated in this unique experience.
+Over 1000 students from over 100 countries across the globe have participated in this unique experience.

 The IMPH student body comprises physicians, nurses, other health professionals, economists, social scientists and those interested in public health from other disciplines.
 Our students' wide range of cultural backgrounds and work experiences coupled with our demanding curriculum create an environment which is at once scientifically challenging and culturally stimulating.

 Many of our graduates return home at the completion of their training to occupy leadership positions in the health care systems of their communities and countries in local and international NGO's.